michaelpeterswa/weather.rattlesnakemtn.com/README.md

 - **Dark/Light Mode** - Theme toggle with system preference support
 - **Responsive Design** - Optimized for desktop and mobile devices

+## Data Sources

+### Weather Station

+Current conditions are collected from a [WeatherFlow Tempest](https://tempest.earth/) station located on Rattlesnake Mountain.
+The station reports temperature, humidity, pressure, wind speed, and wind direction to InfluxDB.

+### NWS Forecast

+The 7-day forecast is sourced from the [National Weather Service API](https://www.weather.gov/documentation/services-web-api) using grid point SEW/139,58.
+Note that the NWS grid point is approximately 200 ft lower in elevation than the station, so forecast temperatures may differ slightly from observed conditions.

 ## Tech Stack

 - **Framework**: Next.js 16 with React 19 and TypeScript